xiaoxiao921/SharpMenu/README.md

 Until a proper launcher / release is made you'll have to do that and put stuff in AppData manually

+Once that done, SharpLoader will be loaded automatically by SharpHost when injected, allowing you to load assemblies that are in ``%appdata%\SharpHost\plugins` with F5 and unload them with F6

+You put SharpMenu.dll in plugins which contains the BigBaseV2 equivalent in csharp.

 To set up the build environment, run the following commands in a terminal:
 ```dos
 git clone URL --recursive